OpShin/opshin-starter-kit/README.md

 python3 src/off_chain/distribute.py owner beneficiary
 ```

 Then you can place a vested amount of ada at the contract.
-If you just requested funds for your address, you might need to wait a few minutes.
-If you run it before, you will see an error, indicating that the address lacks funds!
+If you just requested funds for the owner address, you might need to wait a few minutes or the script will display an error that funds are missing.

 ```bash
 python3 src/off_chain/make_vest.py owner beneficiary